t-amandawong/cmpm120-coregameplay/README.md

 - The players fullscreen and mute settings are also saved between sessions (fullscreen is applied after you click to start so we have permission to modify the screen status).

 ## Prefabs
-- A couple Base classes (SceneLoader, SceneCache) one of which takes care of loading stuff and the other takes care of the cache
+- A couple Base classes (SceneLoader, SceneCache) one of which takes care of loading stuff and the other takes care of the cache.
+Both are used for scenes.
 - JSON Design presets expressed in data files (data.json has the button configurations).